Howard Dean: Yale University

 Dean graduated from Yale University with a Bachelor of Arts in political science in 1971.
-As a freshman, he requested specifically to room with an African-American.
-The university housing office complied and Dean roomed with two Southern black students and one white student from Pennsylvania.
+As a freshman, he requested specifically to room with an African American.
+The university housing office complied, and Dean roomed with two Southern black students and one white student from Pennsylvania.
 One of Dean's roommates was Ralph Dawson, the son of a sheet metal worker in Charleston, South Carolina, and today a New York City labor lawyer.
 Dawson said of Dean:

 Though eventually eligible to be drafted into the military, he received a medical deferment because of an unfused vertebra.
 In response to Tim Russert asking on Meet the Press whether Dean could have served in the military had he not mentioned his back condition during his draft physical, Dean replied "I guess that's probably true.
 I mean, I was in no hurry to get into the military."
 He briefly tried a career as a stockbroker before deciding on a career in medicine, completing pre-medicine classes at Columbia University.
 In 1974, Dean's younger brother Charlie, who had been traveling through southeast Asia at the time, was captured and killed by Laotian guerrillas, a tragedy widely reported to have an enormous influence in Dean's life; for many years he has worn his brother's belt nearly every day as a memento.

 Vermont medical practice

-Dean received his medical degree from the Albert Einstein College of Medicine of Yeshiva University in 1978 and began a medical residency at the University of Vermont.
-In 1981, he married fellow doctor Judith Steinberg, whom he met in medical school, and together they began a family medical practice in Shelburne, Vermont (where she continued to use her maiden name to avoid confusion).